AngelaMeow/angelameow.github.io/_posts/2025-7-14-Visual-Design.md

 #### Prizes for Christmas contest
-During my work at Laureate we had a pretty good culture in the Technology Team.
-We came up with this tradition for Christmas where we gathered votes with a poll for different funny categories.
-I hope none of the Categories feel awkward haha, I apologize in advance for that.
+During my work at Laureate we came up with a tradition for Christmas, a contest for funny categories.
+Thw prizes were keychains with the category character, as a trophy.

 IMG - Illustrations (2col grid)